Mathematics and Statistics Department (MTH/STAT)

 The Learner and Learning in Mathematics

 This is a methods course for mathematics education majors that focuses on learning theories, equitable practices, and culturally relevant pedagogy.
-The course will draw on recommendations from state and national standards.
+The course draws on recommendations from state and national standards.
 Prerequisite: EDS 203, EDS 206; concurrent enrollment in MTH 454 or MTH 455; admission to teacher education.
 Consent of instructor.
 Offered Fall.

 MTH 454 Cr.2